simeononsecurity/simeononsecurity.ch/content/articles/boosting-wifi-signal-strength_-strategies-for-a-stronger-connection/index.en.md

 Wireless charging technology has become increasingly popular in recent years, allowing users to conveniently charge their devices without the need for cables.
 However, it's important to be aware of the potential impact wireless charging can have on WiFi signal strength.

 * **Interference**: Wireless charging pads and devices can emit electromagnetic waves that may interfere with WiFi signals, especially if they operate on the same frequency.
 This interference can result in a decrease in WiFi signal strength and slower internet speeds.
-* **Distance**: Wireless charging typically requires the device to be in close proximity to the charging pad.
+* **Distance**: Wireless charging typically requires the device to be near the charging pad.
 If the charging pad is located far away from the WiFi router, it may create a physical barrier that weakens the WiFi signal.
 * **Placement**: The placement of the wireless charging pad can also affect WiFi signal strength.
 If the charging pad is positioned between the WiFi router and the device, it may obstruct the WiFi signal and reduce its strength.

 To mitigate these potential issues, consider the following tips: